 1.5.1.
-Flow of Climate Risk Assessments, Consideration of Adaptation Measures and Beneficiaries Estimation
+Flow of Climate Risk Assessments and Consideration of Adaptation Measures

-The process flow is presented below, from project screening to implementation of the climate risk assessment, consideration of adaptation measures and beneficiaries estimation.
+The process flow is presented below, from project screening to implementation of the climate risk assessment and consideration of adaptation measures.

 1) Financial Assistance Projects (Loan Assistance and Grant Assistance)